 - Since my project was mainly experimental (as a means of reviewing Stump-Out), my main goal was to witness decomposition step by step, as it occurred, rather than achieving the fastest possible breakdown.

-I decided to apply the stump remover 10/17/13.
-I followed the directions provided as best I could, which run roughly as follows:
+I decided to apply the stump remover in the fall and followed the directions provided as best I could:

-- Drill 4 holes down through the top of the stump (2 holes for small stumps); holes should go down 10 inches and be 1 inch in diameter.
+- Drill four holes down through the top of the stump (two holes for small stumps); holes should go down 10 inches and be 1 inch in diameter.

-- Measure about 4 inches down from the top along the sides of the stump, and drill 4 similar holes on the sides (2 holes for small stumps) -- but slanting down at an angle -- in such a way that these holes intersect the bottoms of the vertical holes.
+- Measure about 4 inches down from the top along the sides of the stump, and drill four similar holes on the sides (two holes for small stumps).
+Slope the holes down at an angle so they intersect the bottoms of the vertical holes.

-- Pour 4 ounces of the chemical in each hole (there are 16 ounces per container, just about the right amount for a moderately-sized tree such as mine).
+- Pour 4 ounces of Stump-Out powder into each hole (there are 16 ounces per container, just about the right amount for a moderately sized tree such as mine).

 - Wait about 6 weeks.

 At the end of the 6-week waiting period, you then have the option of burning the stump.
 If, on the other hand, you had already decided against burning, simply check on the progress of decomposition.
-If the stump has broken down significantly but not enough to proclaim victory, you may wish to complete the job manually (assuming you're in a hurry).
-If not, buy more Stump-Out and reapply (which is what I had to do; see below under OK, Now for the Reality).
+If the stump has broken down significantly but not enough to proclaim victory, you may wish to break up the stump manually (using an axe and or mattock), or you can buy more Stump-Out and reapply it (which is what I did).

 Notes on Using Stump-Out